 WOW!
 Discover this Panamanian coffee that until now was Not available in the United States - a true Artisan Coffee - and Experience the Best Coffee Available Today!

+We experienced just that.
 Now, we’re not coffee snobs, water snobs probably, but coffee, no. However, we do enjoy a nice cup a few times a week.
 In the States, we preferred Central American grown boutique natural coffees and we would usually buy them at our local Farmer’s Market.
 We preferred the milder tasting coffees that had various subtle flavors.
 However, one thing we did notice in the States was that we never came across Panamanian coffee.